thomasfredericks/Bounce2/README.md

 ### Bounce

+The `Bounce` class extends `Debouncer` and links it to a hardware pin.
+This class is odly named, but it will be kept that so it stays compatible with previous code.

 | Method | Description |
 | --------------- | --------------- |
 |   `Bounce()` | Create an instance of the Bounce class. |